Kageshirei/KageShirei/README.md

   with different configurations, features, and even different code.
 This is useful when you want to deploy the agent on different targets with different requirements.
 - **Control panel compilation**: The server can compile the control panel autonomously, this means that you don't have to worry about building the control panel, installing the dependencies (lots of), the server will do it for you.
   Output the result and run a cleanup after the compilation.

+> **NOTE**:
+> Self compilation is only available on debian-based systems, this may be extended in the future to other systems.

 ## Control panel installation